day8/re-frame/docs/on-dynamics.md

 it is itself controlled by that `State`.
 For example, predicates on `State` determine which branches of `Computation` execute.
 So, there's a feedback loop between the two.

-Oh, please have mercy on us.
-Did someone say feedback loop?
+Oh, no. Did someone say feedback loop?
+That's bad, right?

-For a programmer trying a mental simulation of this process, there can be a lot to juggle, quickly putting them near the limits of their cognitive budget.
+For a programmer trying a mental simulation of a `State`/`Computation` feedback process, there can be a lot to juggle, quickly putting them near the limits of their cognitive budget.
-And, this brings us back to Dijkstra's lament (above).
+Even for Dijkstra.

 Certain kinds of interactions between time, `State` & `Computation` reduce dynamic complexity, making mental simulations easier, while others do the opposite and make it virtually impossible.
 Any